laurachri-hall/LitRPG-Library/README.md

     - [Additional reading/tutorials/books/blogs](#additional-readingtutorialsbooksblogs)
   - [Acknowledgements](#acknowledgements)

+---

 ## Overview

 LitRPG Library is a book review and ‘to be read’ book tracking app for all readers of the LitRPG and adjacent genres.
 Users are invited to:

-- Join the LitRPG community
+- Join the LitRPG community.
-- Add a book they want to review
+- Add a book they want to review.
-- Write and comment on book reviews
+- Write and comment on book reviews.
-- Add books reviewed on the site to a ‘To Be Read’ list
+- Add books reviewed on the site to a ‘To Be Read’ list.

-LitRPG is accessible via all browsers with full responsiveness on different screen sizes.
-Its aim is to simplify the process of selecting books, foster a vibrant community centred around LitRPG and related genres and create a 'To Be Read' (TBR) wishlist.
-I have created this site to meet the needs of LitRPG readers.
-While, there are other book review and tracking sites out there most do no handle the different nuances of the LitRPG genre well.
-LitRPG aims to offer a more tailored experience for those who love Progression Fantasy, GameLit, Wuxia and LitRPG.
-In future developments of this this project, I hope to offer users an upgraded tracking system (select which books in a series to add to TBR or read list as the number of books in a LitRPG series can be quite large).
-A full list of all books added to the library and the ability to search the reviews and books.
-I'd also like to add the ability to move books to a read list from the tbr list and add categories and tags to help organise the books.
+LitRPG Library is accessible via all browsers with full responsiveness on different screen sizes.
+Its aim is to simplify the process of selecting books, foster a vibrant community centered around LitRPG and related genres, and create a 'To Be Read' (TBR) wishlist.

+While there are other book review and tracking sites out there, most do not handle the unique nuances of the LitRPG genre well.
+LitRPG Library aims to offer a more tailored experience for those who love Progression Fantasy, GameLit, Wuxia, and LitRPG.

+Future development plans include offering users:
+- An upgraded tracking system (e.g., select which books in a series to add to the TBR or read list).
+- A full list of all books added to the library with the ability to search reviews and books.
+- Features like moving books between TBR and read lists, adding categories, and tags for better organization.

+---

-# UX - User Experience
+## UX - User Experience

-## Design Inspiration
+### Design Inspiration

-The design of my LitRPG review website evolved gradually as I navigated the learning curve of Django.
-Initially, I found myself overwhelmed by the framework's complexities, which left little room for creative expression.
-However, as I began to piece together the foundational elements of the site, I discovered more about my vision for the project and how it aligned with my growing capabilities.
+The design of LitRPG Library evolved gradually as I navigated the learning curve of Django.
+Initially, I felt overwhelmed by the framework's complexities, which left little room for creative expression.
+However, as I pieced together the foundational elements of the site, I discovered more about my vision for the project and how it aligned with my growing capabilities.

-Throughout this process, I drew inspiration from various sources, particularly book tracking websites like [hardcover.app](https://hardcover.app/).
+I drew inspiration from various sources, particularly book tracking websites like [hardcover.app](https://hardcover.app/).
 Their clean and intuitive interfaces highlighted the importance of user experience, motivating me to create a space where readers could easily navigate through reviews and track their reading progress.

 ### Colour Scheme